gold-amaechi/customer-churn-data-pipeline/README.md

 14. Create a glue job to bind the two crawlers together.

 15. The customer_churn.py file defines the data pipeline tasks we mentioned earlier.
-Customize the Glue job name and any other parameters to match your specific use case.
+Customise the Glue job name and any other parameters to match your specific use case.

 16. Refresh your airflow U.I. to see the DAGs created.

-17. Create a connection between Airflow and AWS services, this can be done in the admin section, click connection.
+17. Create a connection between Airflow and AWS services, this can be done by navigating to the admin section in your Airflow U.I. and clicking connection.

 18. You should now be able to trigger and monitor the execution of your data pipeline from the Airflow U.I.